dokryconn/Dokters-Prescription/README.md

   - **Brave Browser** - 5 custom shortcuts
   - **Windows** - 15 custom shortcuts

-**Reference the `Dok's Rx Guide.xls` spreadsheet for the complete list of keyboard shortcuts included in `Dokter's Prescription.EXE`.**

 *Program-specific shortcuts are only enabled while the corresponding program window is active.*

+**Reference the `Dok's Rx Guide.xls` spreadsheet for the complete list of keyboard shortcuts included in `Dokter's Prescription.EXE`**

 - **Suspend/Resume Script** - **`[CTRL+ALT+SHIFT+PAUSE]`**.